jupyter-book/mystmd/docs/external-references.md

   jupyterbook: https://jupyterbook.org/en/stable/
 ```

-When you specify these in your project configuration, MyST will load and cache the remote `objects.inv` file,
+When you specify these in your project configuration, MyST will load the remote `objects.inv` file,
 and provide access to all of the references in that project.
+This `inv` file will be cached to disk locally in the `_build` folder, eliminating duplicate web requests on subsequent builds.
+If the target documentation updates and you must reload the remote references, you may delete the cache with `myst clean --cache`.

 ````{important}
 # Intersphinx Examples